-Tea tree has strong antibacterial and antiseptic properties that make it so effective for cleansing the skin.
+Tea tree essential oil has strong antibacterial and antiseptic properties that make it so effective for cleansing the skin.
 These properties also help to reduce inflammation and heal acne sores.

 Because it has antibacterial ingredients, it helps to cleanse the skin with use to diminish future outbreaks.

-Lavender oil is great for supporting the skin and reducing different types of skin conditions including acne.
-It contains bacteria fighting agents to help keep the skin clear and it also won’t dry out your skin.
+Lavender essential oil is great for supporting the skin and reducing different types of skin conditions including acne.
+It contains bacteria-fighting agents to help keep the skin clear and it also won’t dry out your skin.

 Lavender works to combat acne through several different mechanisms.
 It kills bacteria, promotes new skin cell growth, prevents scarring, and soothes the pain.

 Another way that lavender essential oil helps combat acne is by reducing stress levels.
 Have you noticed that you experience more bouts of acne during times when your stress level is higher?
-Lavender essential oil is a known stress reliever.
-Diffusing lavender oil in your room helps reduce stress levels, which helps with the control of outbreaks.
+Lavender is one of the best stress relievers.
+Diffusing its oil in your room helps reduce stress levels, which can help reduce the outbreaks.

 Clary sage essential oil has antibacterial and antiseptic properties, both of which work together to combat acne, soothe the skin and heal inflammations.